-Effective January 1, 2019, we adopted ASC 606, Revenue from Contracts with Customers (ASC 606), or ASC 606.
-This standard applies to all contracts with customers, except for contracts that are within the scope of other standards, such as leases, insurance, collaboration arrangements and financial instruments.
+We account for contracts with our customers in accordance with ASC 606, Revenue from Contracts with Customers (ASC 606), or ASC 606.
 Under ASC 606, an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, the entity performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.
 We only apply the five-step model to contracts when it is probable that we will collect the consideration we are entitled to in exchange for the goods or services it transfers to the customer.
+The amount of variable consideration which is included in the transaction price may be constrained and is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized under contracts will not occur in a future period.
+Our analyses contemplate the application of the constraint in accordance with ASC 606.
+Actual amounts of consideration ultimately received may differ from our estimates.
+If actual results in the future vary from our estimates, we will adjust these estimates, which would affect net product revenue and earnings in the period such variances become known.

-At contract inception, once the contract is determined to be within the scope of ASC 606, we assess the goods or services promised within each contract and determine those that are performance obligations.
-We then recognize as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.
-We have determined that the delivery of our product to our customer constitutes a single performance obligation as there are no other promises to deliver goods or services.
+We have determined that the delivery of our product to our customer constitutes a single performance obligation as there are no other promises to deliver goods or services in contracts with our customers.
 Shipping and handling activities are considered to be fulfilment activities and are not considered to be a separate performance obligation.
-We have assessed the existence of a significant financing component in the agreements with our customers.
-The trade payment terms with our customers do not exceed one year and therefore, no amount of consideration has been allocated as a financing component.
-Taxes collected related to product sales are remitted to governmental authorities and are exclud
+The payment terms with our customers do not exceed one year and therefore, no amount of consideration has been allocated as a financing component.
+Taxes collected related to product sales are remitted to governmental authorities and are excluded from revenue.